-- I. such good cause as may be acceptable to the Superintendent - J. medically necessary leave for a pregnant student in accordance with Policy 5751
+- I. such good cause as may be acceptable to the Superintendent - J. medically necessary leave for a pregnant student in accordance with Policy 5751 - K. service as a precinct officer at a primary, special or general election in accordance with the program set forth in Policy 5725

-- K. (X) service as a precinct officer at a primary, special or general election in accordance with the program set forth in Policy 5725 - [X] Attendance need not always be within the school facilities, but a student will be considered to be in attendance if present at any place where school is in session by authority of the Board. - [X] The Board shall consider each student assigned to a program of other guided learning experiences to be in regular attendance for the program provided that s/he reports to such staff member s/he is assigned for guidance at the place in which s/he is conducting study, and regularly demonstrates progress toward the objectives of the course of study. - [X] The Superintendent may excuse a student over fourteen (14) years of age from attendance at school for a future limited period for the purpose of performing essential work directly or exclusively for his/her parents or guardians.
+Attendance need not always be within the school facilities, but a student will be considered to be in attendance if present at any place where school is in session by authority of the Board.

+The Board shall consider each student assigned to a program of other guided learning experiences to be in regular attendance for the program provided that s/he reports to such staff member s/he is assigned for guidance at the place in which s/he is conducting study, and regularly demonstrates progress toward the objectives of the course of study.

+The Superintendent may excuse a student over fourteen (14) years of age from attendance at school for a future limited period for the purpose of performing essential work directly or exclusively for his/her parents or guardians.
 Such excuse should not exceed five (5) days and may at the discretion of the Superintendent be renewed for five (5) additional days.
 At no time, however, shall such excuse cause a student to be absent from school for a period of more than ten (10) consecutive days.

-At the discretion of the Superintendent or his/her designee, a student may be excused for a longer period of time than ten (10) days if a child's parent or guardian has recently died or become totally or partially incapacitated and there is no older brother or sister living in the home who is out of school.
+At the discretion of the Superintendent-or his/her designee, a student may be excused for a longer period of time than ten (10) days if a child's parent or guardian has recently died or become totally or partially incapacitated and there is no older brother or sister living in the home who is out of school.
 (The Superintendent may request a certificate of a physician attesting to the physical condition of the parent or guardian.)

-- [] Attendance shall be taken at the beginning of every block/period in buildings with block/period-based scheduling.
-Absences from a class block/period shall be accounted for to the nearest full hour. - [X] Attendance shall be taken at the commencement of the school day in buildings with non-period-based schedules.
+Attendance shall be taken at the commencement of the school day in buildings with non-period-based schedules.
 Attendance for students arriving late or leaving early must be tracked and recorded to the nearest full hour.